AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release 12790 {#release-12790}
+## Release X {#release-X}

-Summarized below are the continuous improvements for maintenance release 12790, which was publicly released on July 21, 2023.
-This maintenance release is an update from previous maintenance release 12697.
+Summarized below are the continuous improvements for maintenance release X, which was publicly released on August 2, 2023.
+This maintenance release is an update from previous maintenance release 12790.

-2023.7.0 Feature Activation will provide the full feature set for this maintenance release.
+2023.8.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

-### Enhancements {#enhancements-12790}
+### Enhancements {#enhancements-X}

 None.

-### Fixed Issues {#fixed-issues-112790}
+### Fixed Issues {#fixed-issues-X}

-- SLING-11974 - Fixed regression in SlingHttpServletRequest#getUserPrincipal for non authenticated requests.
-The fix ensures that a principal is returned even for unauthenticated requests.
+None.

-### Known Issues {#known-issues-12790}
+### Known Issues {#known-issues-X}

--  GRANITE-46601 - Quickstart SDK fails to start on jdk 11.0.20 without `-Djdk.util.zip.disableZip64ExtraFieldValidation=true` java option
+None.

-### Embedded Technologies {#embedded-tech-12790}
+### Embedded Technologies {#embedded-tech-X}

 |Technology|Version|Link|
 |---|---|---|